-In a rapidly changing world, risk prevention and the anticipation of change play even a greater role, and financial management and payroll administration are no exception to this.
+In a rapidly changing world, risk prevention and the anticipation of change play an even greater role, and financial management and payroll administration are no exception to this.
 Risk management has traditionally been seen as a technical problem that can be solved with different systems and technical measures.

 In reality, risk management is much more than that and, in terms of financial management and payroll administration, it requires expertise in data protection, technical information security solutions, quality management, internal supervision and leadership.
-How many out there are on top of all of these issues?
+How many out there are on top of these issues?
 For this reason, it is worth discussing risk management also with a financial management and payroll administration expert.

-Systems, tools and humans – the greatest risks are posed by humans
+Systems, tools and humans; the greatest risks are posed by humans

 Imperfect processes, attempted fraud and pure laziness.
 Just to mention a few examples of why humans are the weakest links when it comes to financial management and payroll administration risks.
 Processes must be effective and familiar to everyone.
 If not, it can feel like the Wild West and prone to attempted fraud.

 An accountant’s rights and payment transaction rights must be differentiated from each other, and the supply chains for purchase invoice approval must be reviewed by several pairs of eyes.
 In other words, human-related risks are managed by diversifying potentially dangerous work combinations among several people, regularly implementing continuity planning and securing substitute arrangements, i.e. resources for exceptional situations.